With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

 Jackson said Seattle hasn’t told him specifically where he will play but said it doesn’t matter.

 “You always have to get used to whatever side you’re on,’’ Jackson said.
-“It’s a switch up, of course, of your body.
-Your body adjust and learn ways of movement.
+“It’s a switch up, of course, of your body, your body (to) adjust and learn ways of movement.
 But it’s doable.
 And whatever the team wants me to do, the coaches want me to do, I’m for it.’’

-And throughout his interview Tuesday, far from seeming daunted at walking into the cauldron of controversy that has been Seattle’s offensive line of late, Jackson sounded only excited, saying at one point of the offensive line that “I know we can be great.”
+And throughout his interview Tuesday, far from seeming daunted at walking into the cauldron of controversy that has been Seattle’s offensive line of late, Jackson sounded only excited, saying at one point of the offensive line that “we can be great.”

 Coming to Seattle, he said, is “a new start.
 It almost feels like draft day.
 I feel like I’m a rookie again.
 Get to go somewhere new, meet new people and just start over.”